-Reserves can be held for three main purposes:
+Reserves can be held for four main purposes:

-- a working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing - this forms part of general reserves: - a contingency to cushion the impact of unexpected events or emergencies this also forms part of general reserves; - a means of building up funds, often referred to as earmarked reserves, to meet known or predicted liabilities.
+- a working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing - this forms part of general reserves: - a contingency to cushion the impact of unexpected events or emergencies this also forms part of general reserves; - a means of building up funds, often referred to as earmarked reserves, to meet known or predicted liabilities; and - A reserve in respect of grants.

-In addition, since 2003/04 the Council has held a Strategic Reserve in its balance sheet.
+In addition, since 2003/04 the Authority has held a Strategic Reserve in its balance sheet.
 This has been used to manage significant financial pressures which can arise in year, or between years, for example to manage the significant pressures arising from equal pay settlements and costs of non statutory redundancy payments.
-The reserve has also been used to support the General Revenue budget in periods where the Council's finances are in transition.
+The reserve has also been used to support the General Revenue budget in periods where the Authority's finances are in transition.

-The Council also holds a pensions reserve as required under International Accounting Standard 19 - Employee Benefits.
-This is a specific accounting mechanism used to recognise the Council's share of pension fund liabilities in its balance sheet.
-As this is a reserve which arises from an accounting standard it is not available to finance Council expenditure.
+The Authority also holds a pensions reserve as required under International Accounting Standard 19 - Employee Benefits.
+This is a specific accounting mechanism used to recognise the Authority's share of pension fund liabilities in its balance sheet.
+As this is a reserve which arises from an accounting standard it is not available to finance expenditure of the Authority.

-For each reserve held by the Council there should be a clear protocol setting out:
+For each reserve held by the Authority there should be a clear protocol setting out: